Brainmunis/uniswap_analysing/README.md

-To start the project do following steps
+# To start the project do following steps

 pre-requisites

 1 - docker and docker compose installed

-To Start the project
+# To Start the project, perform below commands inside project root directory

 1 - sudo docker-compose build